Find the answers you’re looking for by clicking below.

 - Why can it take so long to diagnose IPF?

 IPF is difficult to diagnose because the signs and symptoms often mimic other conditions, such as heart or lung disease.
 For example, patients with chronic obstructive pulmonary disease (COPD) and asthma also have shortness of breath.
-If a physician is not specifically looking for signs of IPF with specific tests, such as an HRCT, it is possible mild fibrosis will not be detected until symptoms develop.
+If a physician is not specifically looking for signs of IPF with specific tests, such as an HRCT, it is possible fibrosis will not be detected until symptoms develop.

 - What is the purpose of pulmonary function tests?